build-on-aws/content/posts/my-personal-assistant-is-telegram-bot-and-aws-lambda/index.md

                                  data=data)
 ```

+Once we have defined the `send_message` function, the next part is to define the `handler` function.
+The `handler⁣` function is the main event loop function that processes events.
+When the Lambda function receives an event, it passes the event (and runtime context) to the `handler⁣` function.

-After that, we define the `handler` function which is the main function that will be triggered by AWS Lambda.
-In the context of my use case, I need to be able to interact with media images as well as text.
+In this case, the webhooks calls will invoke this Lambda function.
+For this Lambda function, I need to be able to interact with media images as well as text.
 Therefore, here I define two key properties, namely `text` to be able to parse requests for text messages, and also `photo` to process messages with images.

 ```python
 def handler(event, context):